cysouw/diathesis/text/c05_case.md

 #### Notes {.unnumbered}

-The verb *unterrichten* 'to instruct' also allows for two different accusative objects, either referring to the recipient of the teaching [@next a] or the object of the teaching [@next b].
+The verb *unterrichten* 'to instruct' also allows for two different accusative objects, either referring to the recipient of the instruction [@next a] or the object of the instruction [@next b].
 However, these two accusative objects do not seem to occur together easily.
-When the recipient is in the accusative, the object of teaching typically is encoded as a prepositional phrase [@next c].
+When the recipient is in the accusative, the object of instruction typically is encoded as a prepositional phrase [@next c].
 When the object is in the accusative, the recipient is normally not expressed.
 Interestingly, both these accusative objects can be passivised [@next d,e].
 Note that the verb *unterrichten* can also mean 'to notify'.
-However, that meaning has slightly different roles and is not discussed here.
+However, that meaning has different roles discussed in [@sec:prepositions-accusative].

 ::: ex
 a.
 Ich unterrichte dich.